rhomobile/rhomobile-docs/eb/en/edge/api/keycapture.md

 ###Device Lockdown on Motorola Solutions Android devices
 Because the Home key cannot be captured on the ET1 and MC40 it is possible for users to return to the system home page by pressing it.
 If you need to prevent this then please consult the Motorola Solutions Android documentation for other device lock-down options.

-###Capturable keys on iOS devices
-Only the volume up and volume down keys can be caught on iOS devices.

 ###Capturing Function
 If you have enabled the function key in the configuration settings and that function key has some special behavior in the Operating system the key will not be capturable unless you also set the 'FunctionKeysCapturable' option (see the Configuration Reference).
 An example of special behavior is the F6 and F7 keys on the MC75a (non QWERTY) which control the volume up and volume down.
 Although 'FunctionKeysCapturable' will allow you to capture Function keys it will also disable the special Function key behavior.
 Which buttons map to which function keys will differ from device to device, some devices such as the MC9500 have dedicated, labeled function keys whereas other devices such as the MC75a do not label the fact that their volume / red phone / green phone keys all behave as function keys internally.